The Smith - Matthew Hopkins Berry

 I do all the work on my pieces, excepting collaborations with other makers.
 I start with steel bars, blocks of wood, ingots of bronze, sides of leather, and other ‘raw’ materials.
 My goal is to make pieces that excel both in function and appearance, which often go hand in hand.
 I build each piece to last for generations.

 Bladesmithing is an ancient craft.
 Some tools and techniques have not changed in 1000 years.
 Many of my tools are antiques.
 As much as I admire the legacy of the craft, I use modern technology where it produces a better result than traditional processes.
-The biggest differences are in the steel and heat treating.
+My largest deviations from traditional bladesmithing are the use of modern steel directly from the mill, and heat treating with kilns and salt baths for precise temperature control.

 I also do some work in what I’d call historically-based fantasy pieces.
 These are pieces that aesthetically are close to historical examples, retain all the practicalities & performance of historical pieces, but also pull from modern fantasy art & literature.